Guatemala Coffee Expedition 2024

 By Force Majeure: In the event that a trip is cancelled due (but not limited) to natural disasters, pandemics, border restrictions, terrorism, or political instability, F4A will offer you a future trip credit valid for 24 months from the original trip date.

 The cancellation policy will be strictly adhered to.
 To avoid loss of payments due to unforeseen circumstances, travel insurance is highly recommended.
-Travel insurance can often be purchased along with your flight or you can book though our partner Allianz Travel.
+We recommend booking through our partner Allianz Travel.
+Alternatively, travel insurance can often be purchased along with your flight.

 *We at Fit 4 Adventure take the health and safety of our guests and guides seriously.
 We will follow all local protocols and CDC-recommended guidelines while on this trip.